lkjatinc669/pycmd/Readme.md

 # PyCmd - Custom Command Shell

 ## Overview
-PyCmd is a simple Python-based command shell that allows users to execute system commands, rename the shell prompt, and log command outputs to a file (`stdout.txt`).
+PyCmd is a simple Python-based command shell that allows users to execute system commands, rename the shell prompt, and log command outputs to a hidden directory (`.pycmdlogs`).

 ## Features
 - Executes system commands via `subprocess.run()`
-- Logs command output and errors with timestamps
+- Logs command output and errors with timestamps in a structured format
+- Stores logs in `.pycmdlogs`, organized by date
 - Allows renaming the shell prompt using `set name=<new_name>`
 - Handles exit commands (`exit`, `quit`)